 different activity encourages adult (18+) audiences to put on lab coats,

 goggles and gloves and get a firsthand sense of cutting-edge research.

 Usually held from 7 to 9 p.m. on Friday evenings, these do-it-yourself labs feature different topics ranging from epigenetics to microfluidics to nanotechnology to rapid prototyping and beyond.

-Saturday Science at Discovery is supported by Morgridge Institute for Research, UW–Madison and WARF.
+DIY Science is supported by Morgridge Institute for Research, UW–Madison and WARF.